Command Reference

 Option Description Example

---remote-name Filter by specific remote storage name --remote-name "Google Drive"
+--remote-name Filter by specific remote storage name or id --remote-name "Google Drive"

 --path-filter Filter files by path pattern --path-filter "*.pdf"